Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Experimental Setup

-\item \textbf{Cross Entropy-based Sampling (CES)} selects the data that have the minimum cross-entropy with the entire test dataset.
-It starts from a randomly selected small size of data and iteratively increases the size by adding other data while controlling the cross-entropy.

-\item \textbf{Practical Accuracy Estimation (PACE)} first clusters the data based on the output in the last hidden layer into different groups by using the hierarchical density-based spatial clustering of applications with noise clustering method, then utilizes the example-based explanation algorithm MMD-critic to select the most representative data from each group to label and test the model.
+\begin{enumerate}[leftmargin=*] \item \textbf{Cross Entropy-based Sampling (CES)} selects the data that have the minimum cross-entropy with the entire test dataset.
+It starts from a randomly selected small size of data and iteratively increases the size by adding other data while controlling the cross-entropy. \item \textbf{Practical Accuracy Estimation (PACE)} first clusters data based on the output of the last hidden layer into different groups by using the hierarchical density-based spatial clustering of applications with noise clustering method, then utilizes the example-based explanation algorithm MMD-critic to select the most representative data from each group to label and test the model. \end{enumerate}